Mariia Ignateva: Partnership with Szemko

-2021–2022 season
+2021–2022 season: Debut of Ignateva/Szemko

 Ignateva/Szemko made their international competitive debut at the 2021 CS Lombardia Trophy, where they placed seventeenth.
 They were then sixth at the Budapest Trophy before winning silver medals at the Volvo Open Cup and the Santa Claus Cup.
 At the 2022 Four National Championships, Ignateva/Szemko earned the bronze medal behind Poland's Kaliszek/Spodyriev and Taschlerová/Taschler of the Czech Republic, as well as the Hungarian national title.
 They were assigned to the 2022 European Championships, where they finished eighteenth overall.
 Ignateva/Szemko competed at the Jégvirág Cup in February and won their first international title together.
 They finished the season making the World Championship debut, finishing twenty-second.

-2022–2023 season
+2022–2023 season: Challenger Series bronze

 Beginning the season on the Challenger circuit, Ignateva/Szemko were eighth at the 2022 CS Nepela Memorial and seventh at the 2022 CS Budapest Trophy.
 They won the bronze medal at the 2022 CS Denis Ten Memorial Challenge, their first Challenger medal, and then repeated as silver medalists at the Santa Claus Cup.
 They finished second in the standings at the 2023 Four National Championships, behind only Czechs Taschlerová/Taschler, thus winning the Hungarian national title for a second consecutive year.

 Ignateva/Szemko finished tenth at the 2023 European Championships, and then twentieth at the 2023 World Championships.

 Following the season, the team relocated to Milan, Italy, where Barbara Fusar-Poli became their head coach.

-2023–2024 season
+2023–2024 season: Grand Prix debut

 Ignateva/Szemko appeared at two Challenger events, coming ninth at the 2023 CS Budapest Trophy and eighth at the 2023 CS Denis Ten Memorial Challenge.
 They were invited to make their Grand Prix debut at the 2023 Grand Prix of Espoo, where they finished tenth.